leon4rd/test/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## what do you call a dog that can do magic tricks? a labracadabrador